Demon to sit down with Crows, another Lion has interest, Sun down to three

 DRAFT HUB Click here for the latest draft news

-Wilkie has two years left to run on his deal at St Kilda, as does Marshall, who has spoken to Geelong as the Cats consider the ruckman and he considers a trade request.
+Wilkie has two years left to run on his deal at St Kilda, as does Marshall, who has spoken to Geelong as the Cats consider the ruck and he considers a trade request.

 The run of best and fairests this week could see trade movement, with players often wanting to get through their club champion award before announcing their plans.